AC-BA/Why-I-should-care-about-SEO-/README.md

 The tools identified in the attached files are some examples of useful tools for Search Engine Optimizers

 ## References
-Inside the references folder, there are websites that we used to compile these tools
+Inside the references folder, there are websites that were used to compile these tools